 All English accredited independent boarding schools are inspected on a three-year cycle.
 The current cycle started in April 2016.
 If the boarding school is in membership of one of the five independent school associations (GSA, HMC, IAPS, ISA, Society of Heads) and thus accredited by its association, the inspection of boarding is carried out by a specialist team of boarding inspectors from the Independent Schools Inspectorate (ISI).
 If it is an independent school, but not a member of one of those associations or is a state boarding school, the inspection of boarding is carried out by a specialist team of Ofsted boarding inspectors.
+A small number of independent schools are classified as special schools; these have an annual social care inspection of their boarding provision.

 All accredited independent boarding schools are inspected under the ISI Inspection Framework which came into force in January 2017.
 Every three years, the inspection will be a Regulatory Compliance Inspection (RCI) which, in terms of boarding, will inspect the boarding provision against Boarding Schools: National Minimum Standards (NMS).
 Full details of the Standards (the latest April 2015 version) can be found at www.gov.uk/government/publications/boarding-schools-national-minimum-standards

-Assuming the school has been judged to meet the minimum standards and no immediate action is required, or unless the Department for Education (DfE) has commissioned an additional inspection, the next ISI inspection experience for a boarding school in the six-year cycle will be a Focused Compliance Inspection (FCI) and an Inspection of Education Quality (EQI).
+Assuming the school has been judged to meet the minimum standards and no immediate action is required, or unless the Department for Education (DfE) has commissioned an additional inspection, the next ISI inspection experience for a boarding school in the cycle will be a Focused Compliance Inspection (FCI) and an Inspection of Education Quality (EQI).
 The FCI will inspect the boarding provision against Boarding Schools: National Minimum Standards.
 Immediately following the FCI, the EQI will evaluate the quality of the outcomes for pupils.
 This will evaluate pupils’ achievement and pupils’ personal development.
 Educational quality findings will be reported against a four-point scale.
 In respect of the boarding provision in schools, the inspection and the report will include the contribution of boarding to boarders’ achievement and their personal development.
 Full details of this new inspection framework can be found on the ISI website – see below.
 Readers should note that, depending on the dates of previous inspections, a FCI-EQI inspection might come before a RCI inspection.
 Schools should prepare for both types.

 Over the last 20 years, good practice in boarding schools has developed significantly and schools have responded positively to national legislation in this area.
 The effect of this has been to raise the level of care and management in boarding schools.
 This, in turn, has supported the improved quality of the boarding experience for the more than 75,000 boarders in independent and state boarding schools.